anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

         logFormat: text
 ```

-_Note:_ within Big Bang, logs are captured by fluentbit and shipped to elastic by default.
+_Note:_ within Big Bang, logs are captured by fluentbit or promtail and shipped to your enabled logging stack (ECK by default, PLG is also available).

 ### Monitoring

-ArgoCD exposes prometheus metrics in the API of each service if the config.yaml used by that service has the metrics.enabled keys set to enabled and metrics.servicemonitor keys set to true.
+ArgoCD exposes prometheus metrics in the API of each service if the config.yaml used by that service has the metrics.enabled keys set to enabled and `metrics.servicemonitor` keys set to true.
 Each service exports its own metrics and is typically scraped by a Prometheus installation to gather the metrics.

 The Big Bang ArgoCD Helm chart has been modified to use your `monitoring:` values in Big Bang to automatically toggle metrics on/off.